JDoYo/saveyourself/<SaveYourself>_SRS.md

   In regards to reliability, Save Yourself will be using a simeple database for statistics that involves the game data.
 The game needs to also be reliable in a sense that when a user opens it, it will open without delay or crashing.
 Since certain people will be using this application almost daily, it is imperative that the application does not crash and interrupt the user's daily routine.

   **5.5**** Business Rules**

-_&lt;List any operating principles about the product, such as which individuals or roles can perform which functions under specific circumstances.
-These are not functional requirements in themselves, but they may imply certain functional requirements to enforce the rules.&gt;_

 Save Yourself is a gaming application that will be a similar experience for all users that play this game.
 Each user has full control over the application and are welcome to modify and use each of the game's features to its fullest.
 One of our main non-functional requirments stated in section 5.4 is usability.
 With that being said, there is no function that will be disabled to any user, at any time.

   **6.**** Other Requirements**